neurosxx/Airplane-Safety-Standards/README.md

  * With use of the above dataset, we are able to determine factors of safety and their value to investors.

 ## Data Preparation
+ * Project Description:
+     * This project prepares data from NTSB Aviation Accident and will be used to determine safety standard for potential investors.

+  Data Overview:

 # Exploratory Data Analysis
 ![image](https://github.com/user-attachments/assets/2c0652fb-6955-4ae5-a322-28dc89f6bf4d)
 ![image](https://github.com/user-attachments/assets/ddeb0b81-3898-4d20-be2b-5821b089c654)